sunel/eav/README.md

 Entity actually refers to data item.
 For example product.

-To Create a Entity and store data, we need to create a table structure as shown in this [ER](#er-diagram-for-entity) diagram and to store values to these tables we need to create a model that does it.
+To create a Entity and store data, we need to create a table structure as shown in this [ER](#er-diagram-for-entity) diagram and to store values to these tables we need to create a model that does it.

 This package provides commands that will simplify the process of creating tables and models.